UXDProtocol/uxd-program/README.md

 ### `setMangoDepositoriesRedeemableSoftCap`

 Change the value of the Mango Repositories operation Redeemable cap, prevent minting/redeeming over this limit.

-### `Freeze` (Todo?
-No like)

-This would prevent all Minting and Redeem in case of issue (Centralized AF, I don't want that but I think we mentionned it once?)

 ## User instructions